Samuel Finzi

-Samuel Finzi (Bulgarian: Самуел Финци; born 20 January 1966) is a Bulgarian-German actor.
-Since his start in the late 1980s, he has hundreds of film, television, and theatrical credits.
-Between 1993 and 2011, he received ten acting awards.
+Samuel Finzi (Bulgarian: Самуел Финци) is a Bulgarian-German actor.
+Since the late 1980s, he has hundreds of film, television, and theatrical credits.
+He played the title role in the crime series Flemming (2009–2012), and plays a prominent role as a Russian agent in the 2026 Netflix German spy drama series Unfamiliar.

-Early life and adulthood
+Early life and education

-Born in Plovdiv, he is the son of actor Itzhak Fintzi.
+Born in Plovdiv, Bulgaria, Samuel Finzi is the son of actor Itzhak Fintzi.
 He is of Bulgarian-Jewish descent.

-Finzi performed in his first theater and film roles while still a student.
+Finzi performed in his first theatre and film roles while still a student.

-In 2004, his wife at the time Dimitra Petrou was diagnosed with a brain tumor and shortly after died.
-He has since found a partner, Sorrel Athina Jardine, and has had two children, including his son Ezra Fintzi.

 Career

-Very early on, he came into contact with directors who have had a major influence on European theater and film.
-He has worked in the theater with directors such as Benno Besson, Dimiter Gotscheff, Frank Castorf, Jürgen Gosch, and Robert Wilson.
+Finzi has hundreds of film, television, and stage credits from the late 1980s onwards.
+He moved to Germany in 1989, and soon came into contact with directors who have had a major influence on European theatre and film.
+He has worked in the theatre with directors such as Benno Besson, Dimiter Gotscheff, Frank Castorf, Jürgen Gosch, and Robert Wilson.
 In film, his collaborations with Michael Glawogger, Oliver Hirschbiegel, Peter Popzlatev, Sönke Wortmann, and Til Schweiger have extended his popularity to a wider audience.
 He also played the title role in the crime series Flemming.

-Samuel Finzi has performed in many film and television productions such as Kokowääh, In Between Days, Même Dieu est venu nous voir ("Even God Came to See Us"), and Vaterspiele ("Father Games").
+Finzi has performed in many film and television productions, including Kokowääh, In Between Days, Même Dieu est venu nous voir ("Even God Came to See Us"), and Vaterspiele ("Father Games").

 In 2013 he starred alongside his son, Ezra Finzi, in the movie Aschenbrödel und der gestiefelte Kater.

-In 2014, he played six leading roles at the Deutsches Theater, the Maxim Gorki Theater, and the Volksbühne, in Berlin, and at the Schauspielhaus in Leipzig.
+In 2014, he played six leading roles at the Deutsches Theater,the Maxim Gorki Theater, and the Volksbühne, in Berlin, and at the Schauspielhaus in Leipzig.

+In March 2023, he acted in a stage adaptation of A Horse Walked Into a Bar, a 2014 novel by David Grossman.
+The play toured to the National Theatre in Sofia.

+Finzi plays a Russian agent in the 2026 Netflix German spy drama series Unfamiliar.